 Christopher Johns in the year 1994 developed reflective writing specifically for the nursing sector at the Burford Nursing Development Unit.
 This model was inspired by Gibbs' and Rolfe's model and soon after its wide popularity, the application of the model got popular in other varieties of disciplines as well in which the education sector was also involved.
 The framework developed by Christopher Johns had a total of 5 sets of questions that further had other sets of questions for writing effective and advanced reflection.
+The similarity between Gibbs model and Johns model is that both models allow individuals to critically reflect on their experiences.
+On the other hand, the difference is that Gibbs model is way more structured and instructed while Johns’ model is more open ended.

 Table of Contents